SpecCRA/vlads_data_project/README.md

 # For Vlad

-* Download the shots data and make sure
+* Download the shots data and make sure everything reads properly

 # Follow-up notes on box scores - **VLAD, you can ignore the following**